Aqua-0/Pokemon_Star_Console_Edition/README.md

 # Pokemon Star: Luma Edition
 Taking Pokemon Star and turning it into a Luma3DS patch that may be console-playable.

+Disclaimer: This is very experimental, and will likely require tons of testing.

 # Prerequisites #

 A homebrewed 3DS on the latest version of Luma3DS (If you don't have Luma3DS, or haven't heard of the term Luma3DS, follow 3ds.guide.
 Come back when you're finished!)